Responsible Sourcing Approach

 The LCA we conducted will inform ongoing development of RBI’s responsible sourcing strategy, where we will initially focus on emissions reduction.
 This analysis is a useful input in the development of our target for GHG emissions reduction, and for our future work to develop strategies related to water and food waste management.

-Given the size and complexity of our business, we feel the need to understand and manage environmental and social impacts through every part of our business, and to us this means placing additional emphasis on building a resilient and future-proofed supply chain.
+To understand and manage environmental and social impacts through every part of our business, we place an emphasis on building a resilient and future-proofed supply chain.

 In 2021, we hired Action Sustainability to perform an ISO20400 assessment of our global procurement practices.
-The ISO 20400 sustainable procurement standard focuses on a balanced approach to sustainability, which asses the environmental, social and economic impact of our supply chain.
-Overall, we were assessed on the following:
+The ISO 20400 sustainable procurement standard focuses on a balanced approach to sustainability, which asses the environmental, social and economic impact of our supply chain, by considering the following:

 The outcome of this assessment showed that we had the opportunity to embed sustainability further into our procurement practices, so we developed a three-phase approach to help us achieve this:

-Currently we’re in phase 1, developing a sustainable procurement strategy for key categories, like beef, fries, dairy, poultry and baked goods.
-We’re further along in our development of our beef procurement framework, which focuses on key impact areas like antibiotics use, animal welfare, climate action, water consumption, waste and resource efficiency, deforestation, ethical labor, transparency and traceability efforts, support and compliance, as well as processor procurement practices.
-As a next step, we are working with internal and external stakeholders to finalize our frameworks so we can embed them into the procurement process and ultimately assess our suppliers versus the framework, capture key outcome measures and report on progress externally.
+In 2022, we launched Phase 1 by developing sustainable procurement frameworks for five key categories, including beef, fries, dairy, poultry and baked goods.
+These frameworks focus on a variety of key impact areas like antibiotics use, animal welfare, climate action, water consumption, waste and resource efficiency, deforestation, ethical labor, transparency and traceability efforts, support and compliance, as well as our processor’s procurement practices.

 Our Code of Business Ethics and Conduct for Vendors